1015 or 1016

 1041 (10th December)

-There were a series of conflicts between Michael V and Michael IV’s Empress Zoe
+There was conflict between Michael V and Michael IV’s Empress Zoe.

 1042 (18th April)

 Michael V banished Empress Zoe, a move which resulted in a popular uprising against the Emperor.
-Harald joined the revolt.
+Harald joined the revolt which saw Michael expelled.

-Empress Zoe was restored to the throne and Harald requested a release from service.
-Although this was refused Harald escaped and returned to Kiev.
+Empress Zoe was restored to the Byzantine throne.
+Hardrada requested a release from service but this was refused.
+Harald managed to escape and returned to Kiev.

 1042 (8th June)

-Married Ellisif (Elizabeth) daughter of Yaroslav I of Kiev
+Harald Hardrada married Ellisif (Elizabeth) daughter of Yaroslav I of Kiev.

 1047 (25th October)

-Magnus died leaving Harald sole ruler of Norway.
+King Magnus died and Harald became sole ruler of Norway.

 Harald made the first of a series of raids on Denmark hoping to take the Danish throne from Sweyn Estridsson

-Harald married Tora Torbergsdatter daughter of one of the most powerful men in Norway
+Harald married Tora Torbergsdatter daughter of one of the most powerful men in Norway.
+It is unclear whether he remained married to Ellisif at the same time.

-A son, Magnus, was born to Harald and Tora
+A son, Magnus, was born to Harald Hardrada and Tora.

-A son, Olaf, was born to Harald and Tora
+A son, Olaf, was born to Harald Hardrada and Tora

 1062 (9th August)

 Harald knew that the English King Edward the Confessor had no children to succeed him.
-He believed that he had a legitimate claim to the English throne through the promise made to Magnus I by Harthacnut in 1040 that the throne would pass to him on Harthacnut’s death.
+He believed that he had a legitimate claim to the English throne through the promise made to Magnus I by Harthacnut.

 1066 (4th or 5th January)